Kukos/MyLibs/README.md

     generic.h - interface to read architecture (32 / 64) and set "types like asm" BYTE, WORD etc

-    iterators.h - interface for iteratos for your structure
+    iterators.h - interface of iteratos for your structure

     slist.h - abstract class of sorted lists